Lasercake/Lasercake/DEVELOPER_README.markdown

 Targeting 10.5: it's valuable not to exclude too many users!
 If you have too new an OS X / XCode setup, you might not have the 10.5 SDK, or even 10.6.
-(A good fraction of OS X users are still on 10.6! -Isaac, Feb 2013)
+(A good fraction of OS X users are still on 10.6! -Isaac, Feb 2013) But does this actually make 10.5 work?
+Our testing indicates otherwise.

 USE_BOOST_CXX11_LIBS: OS X before 10.7 uses GCC 4.2's libstdc++, which doesn't support any C++11 library features.
 This flag makes us use equivalent Boost